Idenshah/StudentRegisterPanel/README.md

 1) ASP.NET Validation Controls: The application uses ASP.NET Validation Controls to ensure that specific fields on web pages are properly filled out by users.

-2 )Polymorphism in Object-Oriented Programming (OOP): Polymorphism is implemented to apply different business rules for different types of students.
+2) Polymorphism in Object-Oriented Programming (OOP): Polymorphism is implemented to apply different business rules for different types of students.

 Usage: